hantsy/jakartaee8-starter-boilerplate/docs/03run-wildfly-m.md

 ```
 After it done there is a *jakartaee8-starter.war* is located in the *target* folder.

-Copy this file to *&lt;Wildfly dir>/standalone/deployments*.
+Copy this file to *&lt;WildFly dir>/standalone/deployments*.

-In the Wildfly console, you will see the following deployment info.
+In the WildFly console, you will see the following deployment info.

 ```bash
 17:54:48,491 INFO  [org.jboss.as.repository] (DeploymentScanner-threads - 1) WFLYDR0001: Content added at location D:\appsvr\wildfly\standalone\data\content\ac\d8ebc6d4327b6e9b1ec92b10186d2fe7fdda89\content